openstack/skyline-console/docs/en/develop/3-13-Route-introduction.md

       - `component`, the component corresponding to page, such as component under `containers`

 - For resource-type pages, generally configured
-  - List page, details page, complex creat page in console platform (simple creation generally uses modal)
+  - List page, details page, complex create page in console platform (simple creation generally uses modal)
   - List page, detail page in management platform (with `-admin`/`_admin` in path)
   - For detail page, we recommend using `id`
   - Take instance as an example `src/pages/compute/routes/index.js`